Beyond Aladdin Unit Plan

 This unit could be as short as 2 days (if you do not watch the entire Aladdin movie), at least as long as 6 days, or anywhere in between.
 The unit plan offers lots of modifications to best meet your students.

-HTK note: the unit is written for K-5, so we have included standards for all 6 grades below.
+AHTK note: the unit is written for K-5, so we have included standards for multiple grades in both social studies and literacy.

 -